zukas97/NGU/.github/ISSUE_TEMPLATE/game-request.md

 ---

-- [X] The game I requested is available on a website or as an html file
+- [ ] The game I requested is available on a website or as an HTML file

 type a capital X in the brackets to check the box (delete the space)